-Prior to reading the instructions on the Accounting Fundamentals - Accounting Terminology section, it is beneficial to review the below sections to gain foundational information:
+Prior to reading the standard on Accounting Fundamentals - Accounting Terminology, it is beneficial to review the below section to gain foundational information:

 Accounting is an area with many unfamiliar terms.
 These terms can be confusing and misleading when you do not know their meaning, understand how they relate to your entity as a whole, or why they are relevant to your day-to-day work.

-This section of the IU Accounting Standards Book is a compilation of common accounting terms that are the basis of how and why users record financial transactions the way they do at Indiana University.
-Additional accounting terms can be found in the accounting terms glossary.
+This standard of the IU Accounting Standards Book is a compilation of common accounting terms that are the basis of how and why users record financial transactions the way they do at Indiana University.
+Additional accounting terms can be found in the Glossary section.

 Double-entry accounting is a method used to balance an entity’s accounts by ensuring that transactions are recorded in at least two object codes on an entity’s books.
 Each transaction entry must have a corresponding entry and the two must equal one another often called double entry or balancing.
 This accounting method ensures that the entity’s assets = liabilities + stockholders equity.
 Examples of double entry accounting are shown below:

 - Office supplies were purchased for $500 in cash.
 In this example our office supplies expense increased by $500 and our cash decreased by $500.